Skip to main content

 • Flor's trial took place on January 26, 1993, where she claimed she was tortured.

-• Hours before Flor's execution, another maid named Virginia Custodio Parumog did try to save her life with a claim proven false.
+• Hours before Flor's execution, another maid named Virginia Custodio Parumog tried to save her life with a claim proven false.

-What would be more interesting was that Virginia and another Filipino maid, Emilia Frenilla (who returned home to the Philippines), claimed that they overheard a conversation that could prove Flor innocent.
-However, it was later proven that Emilia may have overheard the brothers (the father and uncle of the deceased child) which may prove that Delia's death was at the hands of the employer.
-However, the brothers were usually conversing in a Chinese dialect--a language that Emilia couldn't understand given her status.
+What's more interesting was that Virginia and another Filipino maid, Emilia Frenilla (who returned home to the Philippines), claimed that they overheard a conversation that could prove Flor innocent.
+However, it was later proven that Emilia may have overheard the brothers (the father and uncle of the deceased child), which may prove that Delia's death was at the hands of the employer.
+However, the brothers were usually conversing in a Chinese dialect--a language that Emilia couldn't understand.
 If she knew Chinese, that would've been more believable.
 Instead, it was too easily dismissable since she never understood the language.

 This was pretty much ignored.
 A lot of condemnation came in regarding Flor's execution.
 The stance against the death penalty can be controversial.
 Some people still prefer life imprisonment over the death sentence.
 There are indeed records of wrongfully executed people.
 However, whether one is pro-death penalty or anti-death penalty, the trial would later show that Flor indeed was involved in the crime.